JohnGrime/Topography/README.md

 - `fetch_tiles.py` : download (and combine) satellite images from the [U.S. Geological Survey](https://www.usgs.gov/) as a 3D model texture
 - `geotiff_to_3d.py` : combine digital elevation and texture data to create a 3D model.

-For example, to create a 3D model of the region of the Grand Canyon between `latitude=35.9443, longitude=-112.2772` and `latitude=36.2990, longitude=-112.0149` using the `Shuttle Radar Topography Mission GL3` dataset (90m resolution):
+For example, to create a 3D model of the region of the Grand Canyon between `latitude 35.9443, longitude -112.2772` and `latitude 36.2990, longitude -112.0149` using the `Shuttle Radar Topography Mission GL3` dataset (90m resolution):

 ```
 $ python3 fetch_topography.py -dem SRTMGL3 -fmt GTiff -file topography -lat 35.9443 36.2990 -lon -112.2772 -112.0149